Two things to keep in mind:

 Special Note: Attendance PointsPoints for attendance links are recorded differently from other activities.
 Your score will reflect your current points so far, not your eventual points.
 As long as you attend class every day, you will maintain 100% of the total points for attendance—BUT as soon as you miss a class, your points will drop accordingly.
 The only way to continue to earn full credit for the attendance activity is to continue to attend class.

+In the illustrations below, you can see examples of gradebooks set up for weighted and unweighted (what Moodle calls "natural") grading.
+In the unweighted gradebook, all scores are added up and divided by the total possible points in order to arrive at a final score.
 To see where you stand in the course during the term, add up the total points that you have earned so far and divide that number by the total points possible for the activities that have been graded.
 How are you doing?